SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/01-Inheritance.md

 In JavaScript, **inheritance** can also be called **Delegation Behavior**.

-Because the functionality from one object is delegated to another one,
+Because the functionality from one object is delegated to another one.

 The inheritance in JavaScript is a type of **dependence**.

-## Types of Inheritance
+**Types of Inheritance**

 - **Simple** Inheritance
 - **Multilevel** Inheritance